jjvanzon/Circular-Language-Spec-Plans/current/loose-ideas.md

 Circular Language Spec,

-Possible hazards of the reader losing faith in you:
+Possible hazards of a reader losing faith in it:

 - Documentation too difficult.
 - Disbelief: this can not work.